moosetechnology/moosetechnology.github.io/src/content/docs/blog/2025-06-13-transformation-third.md

 	^ codeEditor
 ```

 As you can notice in this new method, we also call another tool, the `FASTJavaExportVisitor`.
-This visitor will allow us to convert a FAST Java tree to a string, therefore in our case giving us the source code of our method after transformation.
+This visitor will allow us to convert a FAST Java tree to a string giving us the source code of our method after transformation.

 Coupling the result of using this tool to this class method of the `TransformationEditor` class will display such results :